 What are your favourite trends for the season?

 I try not to follow trends and tend to stick to my own signature.
 I’m looking forward to continuing rainbow shades and sequin polka dots.
 Colour and sequins all year round are a must for me!

 How big is the team behind Olivia Rubin?

 Not big at all but growing!
-Me and my amazing assistant were working from my home up until January!
 I am building the team slowly and ensuring that who I hire are 100% committed to the brand and what I represent.
-2019 has seen great growth for the brand but we want to keep the personal feel of the label as we expand.
+We have a great team and we want to keep the personal feel of the label as we expand.

 What does a typical day for Olivia Rubin look like?